galasa-dev/galasa.dev/src/markdown-pages/blogs/invoked-runtime.md

 # Running Galasa from a CLI - Invoked Runtimes

-The aim of this blog is to provide some context of how galasa tests can be run manually from the CLI, without an IDE.
-This can allow of integration with CI/CD pipeline with little setup.
+The aim of this blog is to provide some context of how galasa tests can be run manually from the CLI, without an IDE or Ecosystem.
+This is can be used as a great opportunity to demonstrate running galasa tests in automation.
+However for full Testing as a service, with horizontal scaling and resource safe testing check out a Galasa ecosystem.

 #### Blog Contents
 1. [Why use the Invoked Runtime](#why-use-the-invoked-runtime)